-NHS England (formerly NHS Digital) is a national body which has legal responsibilities to collect information about health and social care services.
+NHS England is a national body which has legal responsibilities to collect information about health and social care services.
 It collects information from across NHS providers in England and provides reports on how the NHS is performing.
 These reports help plan and improve services to patients.
 This practice must comply with the law and send data to NHS England when it is told to do so by the Secretary of State for Health or NHS England under the Health & Social Care Act 2012.

-More information about NHS Digital and how it uses information can be found at: digital.nhs.uk
+More information about NHS Digital and how it uses information can be found at: Home - NHS England Digital